 3. Copywriting Needs to Marry Emotional Sales Tactics with Big Data

-If 2020 showed us that ordinary people can embrace technology to conduct their daily lives, and 2021 revealed how people need people, then 2022 is the year to take business communication back to its human beginnings.
+If the pandemic showed us that ordinary people can embrace technology to conduct their daily lives, and 2022 revealed how people need people, then this is the year to take business communication back to its human beginnings.

 Copywriting is moving back to its human roots in both sales strategies and SEO techniques, but relying on technology to inform core content.